-- The inspector observed staff practice and their interactions with children during activities, both indoors and outside. - The inspector spoke with children, held discussions with staff at appropriate times throughout the inspection and carried out a joint observation with the manager. - The inspector looked at evidence of staff suitability and qualifications, children's - assessment records, planning and a range of documentation, including the safeguarding policy. - The inspector took account of the views of parents spoken to on the day and some of their written testimonials.
+- The inspector observed interactions between the staff and children in the baby room and toddler/pre-school room during activities both indoors and outside. - The inspector spoke with children, held discussions with staff at appropriate times throughout the inspection and carried out a joint observation with the manager. - The inspector looked at children's assessment records, planning of activities and a - range of documentation including the safeguarding policy, attendance records and children's information. - The inspector took account of the views of parents spoken to on the day. - The inspector checked evidence of the suitability of all adults working on the premises and the setting's self-evaluation.